No, we do not focus exclusively on ballet. While we are rebuilding the ballet program, we continue to emphasize all types of classes.

 Visit our Class Descriptions page for examples of the three types of costumes and estimated costs.
 Here’s a bit more background on our thinking about the different recital costume options:

-In the recital, all Ballet students will participate in a shortened ballet production wearing their class “uniforms” with skirts/pants and other accessories instead of complete costumes (class uniforms are listed with Class Descriptions).
+In the recital, all Ballet students will participate in a shortened ballet production wearing their class “uniforms” with borrowed skirts/pants and other accessories instead of complete costumes (class uniforms are listed with Class Descriptions).
+A costume "rental fee" will apply to help us build the inventory of ballet skirts and tutus.
 This approach is commonly used in ballet schools associated with professional ballet companies, including Kansas City Ballet, as well as programs with a focus on classical ballet, such as Lawrence Arts Center.
 Level 4 dancers with lead roles may borrow professional costumes from studio inventory.
-The ballet production will be performed at the beginning of the recital so that Ballet students can change into their other costumes in time for their other class performances.
+The ballet production will be performed at the beginning of the recital so that Ballet students can change into their other costumes in time for their other class performances if they take other types of classes.
 Students who take non-Ballet classes will have additional costumes as described below for those classes.

-Costume manufacturers have fewer flexible costumes for Junior High/High School Students and these students tend to want more stylish costumes that don’t lend themselves to multiple-in-one designs, so Junior High and High School students will have separate costumes for each of their non-ballet classes.
+Costume manufacturers have fewer flexible costumes for older students and these students tend to want more stylish costumes that don’t lend themselves to multiple-in-one designs, so Junior High and High School students will have separate costumes for each of their non-ballet classes.

-Our students are enjoying our first season with “marley” flooring for all classes in the front studio and the “glitter room.”
+Our students have enjoyed our first season with “marley” flooring for all classes in the front studio and the “glitter room.”
 According to Stage Step Flooring Solutions, the term “marley” in the dance world describes almost any roll-out vinyl floor used as a dance floor.
 They say the term marley comes from the company that started producing it — the Marley Company.

 Marley floors help keep dancers safe and increase confidence because they provide a surface that is non-slip but also not sticky.
 Dancers who take classes in other studios for auditions, summer programs, or workshops will find marley floors are the most common surfaces they will encounter.
 They will be more comfortable in new spaces if they have had the experience of marley in their home studio.